-Finance is a wide ranging subject and specific to each person, each business and their individual circimstances.
-This section displays links to organisations and websites who may be able to help you with advice and also provide more specific information in relation to Covid-19.
+Finance is a wide ranging subject and specific to each person or business and their individual circimstances.
+This section provides links to organisations and websites which may be able to help you with advice and also provide you with more specific information in relation to Covid-19.

 Worried about Your Finances?

 When work suddenly stops the impact on income can be a challenge.
 The government appreciates this and has put some measures in place to help everyone through this difficult period.
 The following are reputable websites that will help you find information on various aspects, we appreciate it’s not always easily understood so please give our team a call on 0800 093 8543 and let us help you understand it and how it affects you personally.

 Businesses can contact HM Revenue and Customs new dedicated COVID-19 helpline from 11 March 2020 for advice and support.

 For more information

 If you are concerned about being able to pay your tax due to COVID-19, then call HMRC’s dedicated free helpline 0800 0159 559.

 The new Coronavirus Business Interruption Loan Scheme is now available for applications for small and medium sized businesses.
 The scheme will help any viable business with a turnover of up to £45m gain access to government-backed finance of up to £5m.
 Interest payments and any lender-levied fees for businesses will be covered by the government for an initial period of up to 12 months.

 The government has said it will provide lenders with a guarantee of 80% on each facility to give lenders further confidence in continuing to provide finance to SMEs.
 The scheme is available through more than 40 accredited lenders, which are listed on the British Business Bank website click.

 The Bank of England’s new lending facility for larger firms – the Covid Corporate Financing Facility – will also be open for applications, 23 March.